FourSigma/BDRecovery/README.md

 ##Important
 I found the best way to do this recovery is to copy the BDData folder from your cytometer's computer to your personal computer.
 Download the binary corresponding to your personal computer (Mac, Windows, WindowsXP) and execute in the terminal.

-**Make sure you have enough space for the BDData directory AND recovered files**  Otherwise you will get a program error.
+**Make sure you have enough space for the BDData directory AND recovered files**  Otherwise you will get an error.

 ##Compiling from source
 If you choose, you can complie a binary from the source (```recovery.go```).
 Make sure you have [Go](https://golang.org/) installed on your system.